Is business attire still important?

 The goal is to get you to think about your business wardrobe strategically.

-Because most people seem to think that business wear doesn’t matter any more.
+Because most people seem to think that business attire doesn’t matter any more.

 Nothing could be further from the truth.